-The Fund has opted to consider certain principal adverse impacts ("PAI") as part of the Ethical Filter and portfolio optimisation and weighting process described in the Investment Strategy section of this Supplement.
-The particular PAIs considered are set out below and will be detailed further in the annex to the Fund's annual report.
+The way the Fund considers principal adverse impacts (PAI) is set out in the table below and PAI information will be disclosed in the annex to the Fund's annual report:

-Adverse impact indicator Theme Metric Fund policy Greenhouse gas emissions GHG emissions Scope 1 GHG emissions - At each rebalancing date, calculations are made using security level data.
-Total GHG emissions of the portfolio must be 40% lower than the emissions related to the Scope 2 GHG emissions Investment Universe, as defined in the Supplement.
-Scope 3 GHG emissions - Between rebalancing dates, discussions with companies and voting on pertinent Total GHG emissions resolutions, as described in Ossiam's engagement and voting policy, contribute to reducing the PAI on these sustainability factors.
-Social and employee matters Violations of UN Global Compact principles and Organisation for Economic Cooperation and Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD - At each rebalancing date, each company in the portfolio is assessed as not contributing to either PAI.
+Indicator for adverse impact on sustainability Theme Metric Fund policy Greenhouse gas emissions GHG emissions Scope 1 GHG emissions - At each rebalancing date, calculations are made using Scope 2 GHG emissions security level data.
+Total GHG emissions and GHG Scope 3 GHG emissions emissions intensity of the portfolio must be each Total GHG emissions lower than the emissions related to the Investment Carbon footprint Carbon footprint Universe, as defined in the Supplement.
+GHG intensity of investee companies GHG intensity of investee companies - Between rebalancing dates, discussions with companies and voting on pertinent resolutions, as described in Ossiam's